whatheheckisthis/Save-A-Life/README.md

 ## Overview

-**SAL** SAL (Save a Life) is an advanced software solution designed to enhance road safety by leveraging cutting-edge lane detection technology and real-time driver monitoring.
+**SAL**(Save a Life) is an advanced software solution designed to enhance road safety by leveraging cutting-edge lane detection technology and real-time driver monitoring.
 Developed using state-of-the-art statistical analysis and modeling techniques, SAL aims to proactively prevent accidents caused by unintended lane departures and driver inattentiveness.

 ## Key Features